How to Turn Your Super Straight Hair Into Curly Hair

 6. Spray and style

-When you’re satisfied with the styling, finish with an all-day hold hairspray to lock the curls in place — like TRESemmé Salon Finish Extra Hold Hairspray.
+Editor’s tip: Lock your curls in with TRESemmé Salon Finish Extra Hold Hairspray.
 Lift your hair up in sections and mist underneath for more volume and extra hold.
-Be careful not to put too much product as this may weigh your hair down.